Building an AI-based browser phone extension

 Intelligently Filling Out Forms

-As a fundamental communication service for businesses, phone systems are commonly integrated with third-party CRM platforms.
-Therefore, intelligently auto-filling CRM forms can efficiently assist collaboration for ToB (business-to-business) users.
+As a fundamental business communication service, phone systems are commonly integrated with third-party CRM platforms.
+Intelligent CRM form filling can improve collaboration for B2B users.

 To implement intelligent form filling, the first step is to address how to extract and compress DOM information from form pages of any third-party CRM.
 Here, we reference TaxyAI’s DOM compression model: